csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - TrustLLM ([sun...zhao, 2024](https://arxiv.org/abs/2401.05561)) - evaluation and benchmark of many aspects of trustworthiness ([github](https://github.com/HowieHwong/TrustLLM))
 - Deductive Closure Training of Language Models for Coherence, Accuracy, and Updatability ([aykurek...andreas, 2024](https://arxiv.org/abs/2401.08574)) - LMs generate additional text implied by documents, reason about the generated text, and finetune on the correct text
   - LMs' reasoning capabilities during inference can be leveraged during training to improve their reliability
+- uncertainty
+  - Semantic Uncertainty ([kuhn, gal, & farquhar, 2023](https://arxiv.org/abs/2302.09664)) - instead of calculating entropy over tokens, first generate set of answers, then cluster them base on semantic equivalence, before computing entropy
+    - clustering is done via an LM that tests entailment e.g. E.g., “The capital of France is Paris.” entails “Paris is the capital of France.” because they mean the same thing

+  - Can LLMs Express Their Uncertainty?
+An Empirical Evaluation of Confidence Elicitation in LLMs ([xiong...hooi, 2023](https://arxiv.org/abs/2306.13063))
+    - verbalized uncertainty - model outputs its own uncertainty
+    - consistency-based uncertainty - consistency between output generations

+  - Quantifying Uncertainty in Natural Language Explanations of Large Language Models ([tanneru...lakkaraju, 2023](https://arxiv.org/abs/2311.03533))
+    - probing uncertainty (like consistency-based uncertainty above) - applies input perturbations (e.g., paraphrasing) and measure the consistency of the resulting explanations
+    - verbalized uncertainty of explanations often performs poorly

+  - Relying on the Unreliable: The Impact of Language Models' Reluctance to Express Uncertainty ([zhou...sap, 2024](https://arxiv.org/abs/2401.06730))
+    - LMs are often unable to express uncertainties
+    - LM confidences tend to be overconfident
+    - users rely heavily on LM generations, whether or not they are marked by certainty
+  - Teaching Models to Express Their Uncertainty in Words ([Lin et al., 2022](https://arxiv.org/abs/2205.14334)) - GPT3 can  generate both an answer and a level of confidence (e.g. "90% confidence")
+  - Decomposing Uncertainty for Large Language Models through Input Clarification Ensembling ([hou...zhang, 2023](https://arxiv.org/pdf/2311.08718.pdf))

 # misc